-Becky and her husband opened a store in 600 square feet leased on the second floor of a small shopping mall in Reno.
+Becky opened a store in 600 square feet leased on the second floor of a small shopping mall in Reno.
 She made $10 her first day.
-With no capital for advertising, she wracked her brains for ways to drum up business.
+With no capital for advertising, she wracked her brain for ways to drum up business.
 Fortunately, she consulted her daughter — and Monica’s recommendations proved golden.
 Becky visited the human-resources departments of local casinos — boxes of doughnuts in hand — and managed to win a few minutes of time from HR executives.
 They began sending their new hires to Becky’s Fingerprinting Express for background checks for their gaming cards.
 Slowly, Becky built her business by word of mouth and referrals, until it became the go-to place for many different businesses and industries.

 Indeed, state and federal laws require background checks for a wide range of occupations and privileges.
 These run from healthcare professionals to financial service professionals, bus drivers and cab drivers, law-enforcement personnel and city or county employees, building contractors and educators, and more.
 People seeking licenses for the gaming industry or medical-marijuana industry, or to become massage therapists, or to handle hazardous materials, or adopt children or volunteer with youth, or seal a court record or be allowed into the expedited passenger line at the airport — all must undergo background checks.

-Becky and her staff’s mastery of Livescan inkless technology gave Fingerprinting Express a competitive advantage over law-enforcement agencies.
+Becky and her staff’s mastery of Livescan inkless technology, with superior customer service, gave Fingerprinting Express a competitive advantage over law-enforcement agencies.
 Livescan takes a high-quality print by scanning all fingers, palm down, to create a digital image that can be transmitted electronically to state law-enforcement agencies as well as the FBI, who run the prints through their databases.
 Livescan allows Fingerprinting Express to avoid the mess and potential miscues involved with old-fashioned ink, which can easily blob and smear.
 Livescan reduces the rejection rate to under 5 percent.
 (Fingerprinting Express has lowered the rate to less than 0.02 percent.
 The industry average is 1%) Results of prints, checked against criminal databases, arrive within one to 15 days, instead of the six to 16 weeks it takes to process manual hard fingerprint cards.